Arkitev/DrawingApp/README.md

 # DrawingApp
 Simple drawing app for Android using canvas.
+(College Project)